alefesouza/laravel-vue-boilerplate/README.md

 ### Common way

-Rename the .env.example to .env, and fill it with your local info, then:
+Rename the .env.example file to .env, and fill it with your local info, then:

 Install PHP and JavaScript dependencies: